symonk/rdsmon-go/README.md

  * Todo

- **Important**: Properly configured IAM roles/users should be in place, tokens should be kept secure, under no circumstances should you share them with anybody.  `rdsmon` utilises the same mechanisms by the `boto3` aws SDK for credential detection and usage.
+ **Important**: Properly configured IAM roles/users should be in place, tokens should be kept secure, under no circumstances should you share them with anybody.  `rdsmon-go` utilises the same mechanisms by the aws SDK for credential detection and usage.

  To better understand IAM user and policies, please refer to: